-Jeff brings 25 years of experience in the financial services industry.
-Jeff began his career at the NY Fed and has worked at senior levels in commercial banking, retail banking, strategic planning, liquidity risk management and regulatory affairs.
-Jeff has also played senior founding roles in several start-ups where he learned first-hand that access to capital is one of the most significant hurdles facing small and medium-sized businesses.
+I’ve also played senior founding roles in several start-ups where I learned first-hand that access to capital is one of the most significant hurdles facing small and medium-sized businesses.

-Our clients tell us that we’re unlike any other broker they’ve ever met, with decades of banking and deal structuring experience.
+Our clients tell us that we’re unlike any other debt advisor they’ve ever met, with our decades of banking and creative deal structuring experience.

-Having launched several businesses, Cathy has a special interest in women-owned businesses and the funding challenges they continue to face despite recent advances.
-She’s an active participant in local women’s business development center programs and networking groups and welcomes the opportunity to speak to women’s entrepreneurial groups about both traditional start-up funding and funding alternatives.
 Even though the Women’s Business Ownership Act passed in 1988, (women could finally take out a business loan without a male cosigner), female entrepreneurs still face significant obstacles when trying to access capital.
-Cathy hopes to build greater awareness among women of appropriate alternative (nonbank) funding sources – and help level the playing field.
+Through Speritas, I hope to build greater awareness among women of alternative and appropriate (nonbank) funding sources.